Trinity Animation Founder Authors 3D Studio Book

 Partly due to 3D Studio 4 being the last DOS-based version (and the new “3DS Max” requiring Windows NT, a 3D accelerated video card and considerably more resources) this book sold much longer than usual and was ultimately translated to many other languages.

-This hands-on tutorial provides new users with the information they need to become professional 3D Studio Animators–with ease.
+This animation for beginners’ book provides new users with the information they need to become professional 3D Studio Animators–with ease.
 Using helpful tips and strategies, users will get productive quickly and master this popular software application.
 CD-ROM provides all the files for the exercises and examples in the book, animations, and utility programs.
 Loaded with tips and expert insight for the new 3D Studio user.
 Provides answers to questions such as “What is Gamma Correction and how does it affect the way my animations look?”.
 Includes full-color illustrations.
 Covers Release 4 for DOS. — New Riders Pub.

 From the Publisher

-This hands-on tutorial provides users who are new to 3D Studio with the information they need to become professional 3D Studio animators. – Provides information on model creation, lighting, animation, and video post.
+This animation for beginners’ book provides users who are new to 3D Studio with the information they need to become professional 3D Studio animators. – Provides information on model creation, lighting, animation, and video post.

 - Includes expert tips and techniques for producing animation